-The Draft ES was developed in compliance with the requirements specified in the ToR and was made available to the public in accordance to the requirements in the EIA Directive.
+The Draft ES was developed in compliance with the requirements specified in the ToR and is made available to the public in accordance to the requirements in the EIA Directive.
+The public has the chance to leave comments and ask questions.
+The steps of this public consultation includes: